-The Board noted that the issue of how to calculate a VDA payment is not new, and that in recent decisions, it has disagreed with the methodology used by MACs because it compares fixed costs to total DRG payments and only results in a VDA payment if the fixed costs exceed the total DRG payment amount.
-The Board stated that in these cases, it has recalculated the hospital's VDA payments by estimating the fixed portion of the hospital's DRG payments (based on the hospital's fixed cost percentage as determined by the Medicare contractor) and comparing this fixed DRG payment to the hospital's fixed operating costs, so there is an "apples-to-apples" comparison.
-While the Board noted that these decisions have been overturned by the Administrator and, more recently, the Eighth Circuit Court of Appeals, the Board stated that Administrator decisions are not binding precedent.
+The Board noted that there were two basic differences between the MAC and Provider's calculations of the VDA payment-first, the MAC included capital costs and capital payments in their VDA calculation.
+Second, the MAC applied adjustments to exclude variable costs via cost report Worksheet A-8 and re-computed the cost report to arrive at a fixed cost amount, reported on Worksheet D-1, Part II, which was used in the VDA calculation.
+The Board noted that in recent decisions, it has consistently disagreed with the methodology used by various Medicare contractors to calculate VDA payments because it compared fixed costs to total DRG payments and only resulted in a VDA payment if the fixed costs exceeded the total DRG payment amount.
+In these cases, the Board recalculated the hospitals' VDA payments by estimating the fixed portion of the hospital's DRG payments (based on the hospital's fixed cost percentage as determined by the Medicare contractor), and comparing this fixed portion of the DRG payment to the hospital's fixed operating costs, so there is an apples-to-apples comparison.